ProtoAICX/proto.cx-util/README.md

 # www.proto.cx
-Files uploaded here are used on the www.proto.cx Do not rename any file, unless you are able to change the URL on the proto.cx.
+Files uploaded here are used on www.proto.cx
+Do not rename any file, unless you can change the URL in the webflow project.